Hackitect/StackOverflow-lite/README.md

 Users can accept an answer out of all the answers to his/her question as the preferred answer.

 This is a modified readme inside the gh-pages

+Am now in ft1-commit, to raise PR to merge to gh-pages